Offices worldwide

 The investor or their lawyer signs the presale agreement and makes an advanced payment of 10% of the price.
 The lawyer will also register a caution against the property to restrict any dealings with it without the purchaser’s consent.

-3. Getting approval.
 If the investor purchases property under the Antigua and Barbuda CBI Program, we submit their application to the CBI Unit.
 If a foreigner makes an independent investment, they apply for a landholding licence.
-In both cases, it takes 3‑6 months to get approval.
+In both cases, it takes 6+ months to get approval.

-Property taxes, fees and maintenance costs in Antigua and Barbuda
+What are the taxes, fees, and maintenance costs for real estate in Antigua and Barbuda?

 Upon purchasing real estate, buyers pay a stamp duty of 2.5% of the property value.
 Another 1—3.5% goes to legal support and fees.
 The property transfer tax is not levied.